miguelmoreto/pycomtrade/README.txt

 Comtrade stands for COMmon format for Transient Data Exchange for power systems.
 It is a file format standardised by the IEEE that is used to store transient signals from Digital Fault Recorders, Oscillographs or Digital Protective Relays.

-pyContrade was created by Miguel Moreto at Federal Technological University of Parana - Brazil
+pyContrade was created and maintained by Miguel Moreto at Federal University of Santa Catarina - Brazil

 Feel free to use the module in your program.
 Don't forget that pyComtrade is licensed under the GNU version 3 license.
 For more info about this read the *COPYING.txt*.